Greece Moments Greece Moments

 The bus goes to Kanala

-For a comprehensive exploration, a rental car for Kythnos is recommended, with which you can also reach the numerous beaches of the island.
-Taxis are also available at the port, and your host will be happy to assist you with the transfer to your accommodation.
+For a more comprehensive exploration, a rental car on Kythnos is recommended, as it also allows you to reach the island’s numerous beaches.
+Taxis are available at the port as well, and your host will be happy to help arrange your transfer to your accommodation.

 How to get to the island of Kythnos

-The island of Kythnos can only be reached by ferry from the mainland ports in Athens, there is no airport.
+The island of Kythnos can only be reached by ferry from the mainland ports near Athens, as there is no airport.
 You can find cheap direct flights to Athens via the flight search portal Skyscanner*:

 ➲ To the flight search on Skyscanner*